Elizabeth Betty Ann Christensen

 Betty Christensen taught music in Seventh-day Adventist schools from 1945 to 1985.
 Except for the first two years, when she taught at Plainview Academy in South Dakota, all of her teaching was in piano and theory at the college level.

-Betty was born and raised in Minnesota, the only daughter of Chris E. and Evalyn Christensen.
-She graduated from the MacPhail College of Music, now part of the University of Minnesota, with a B.Mus. degree in music education in 1945.
+Betty was born in Hutchinson, Minnesota, on October 9, 1923, the only daughter of Christian E. and Evalyn E. Christensen.
+She attended Union College and then graduated from the MacPhail College of Music, now part of the University of Minnesota, with a B.Mus. degree in music education in 1945.

 She taught at Southwestern Junior College (1947-51), now Southwestern Adventist University and then served as a graduate assistant in theory at North Texas State University during the 1951-52 school year while completing a master's degree in theory.
 While there she was elected a member of Pi Kappa Lambda.